-\blue{The primary main challenge lies in achieving distributed cooperative pose estimation based on relative distance measurements without necessitating the PE condition for robot relative motion.
-This article aims to address the above challenge, and the contributions can be summarized as follows.
-First, the proposed distributed formation control law relies solely on inter-robot distance measurements.
-Unlike existing formation control methods for nonholonomic robots that require knowledge of inter-robot relative positions \cite{Zhao2023TM,Wang2024Auto,Ma2024TCST} or relative orientations \cite{Wang2024Auto, Zou2024Auto}, our method utilizes only UWB distance and IO measurements.
-This reduces the sensor requirements for each robot and broadens applicability across various scenarios.
+\blue{The primary challenge lies in achieving distributed pose estimation based on relative distance measurements across different local frames without necessitating the PE condition.
+To address the above challenge, the contributions can be summarized as follows.
+First, unlike existing formation control methods for nonholonomic robots that require knowledge of inter-robot relative positions \cite{Zhao2023TM,Wang2024Auto,Ma2024TCST} or relative orientations \cite{Wang2024Auto, Zou2024Auto}, our method utilizes only UWB distance and IO measurements.} This reduces the sensor requirements for each robot and broadens applicability across various scenarios.
 Second, to facilitate relative pose estimation between robots in a local frame, a concurrent-learning based relative pose estimator is proposed.
-Different from recent methods\cite{Xie2020TRO, Liu2023Auto, Zhao2023TM} that estimate relative position or orientation in a global frame, our approach focuses on estimating relative pose in a local context.
-In contrast to PE relative motion based methods \cite{Liu2023Auto, Xie2020TRO,Wang2023TM}, our method effectively incorporates both current and historical information to relax the PE condition to a sufficiently excited (SE) condition in the relative pose estimation problem.
-This can effectively improve the smoothness of robot trajectories and enhance control performance.
-Additionally, the proposed data-driven methods demonstrate superior noise robustness compared to those relying solely on current information \cite{Liu2023Auto}.
-We provide both theoretical analysis and real-world experiments involving mobile robots and drones are provided to validate the effectiveness of the proposed methods. }
+Different from recent methods\cite{Liu2023Auto, Zhao2023TM} that estimate relative position or orientation in a global frame, our approach focuses on estimating relative pose in a local context. \blue{In contrast to PE-dependent relative-motion methods \cite{Liu2023Auto, Wang2023TM}, our approach integrates online measurement information with selected historical data in the relative pose estimation process.
+This allows the convergence condition to be characterized by a sufficiently excited (SE) condition rather than the classical persistent excitation (PE) condition.
+Consequently, the estimator places less demand on sustained inter-robot excitation, which is beneficial for achieving smoother motion and better closed-loop control performance.} Additionally, the proposed data-driven methods demonstrate superior noise robustness compared to those relying solely on current information \cite{Liu2023Auto}.
+We provide both theoretical analysis and real-world experiments involving mobile robots and drones are provided to validate the effectiveness of the proposed methods.

 The rest of this article is organized as follows.
 In Section II, the distributed formation control task for nonholonomic robots is formulated.
 In Section III, the main results for inter-robot relative pose estimation, leader relative pose estimator design and the distributed formation controller are introduced, followed by the performance evaluation and experimental results in Section IV.
 Finally, Section V concludes this article.